Jannal Oram: Plot

 Ka.
-Subbiah, from Cuddalore, is appointed in TNSTC as a bus conductor and is assigned Palani – Pannaikadu route for his first posting.
+Subbiah, from Cuddalore, is appointed in TNSTC as a bus conductor and is assigned the Palani – Pannaikadu route for his first posting.
 Pannaikadu is a picturesque small village inside a forest with a small local population, many of whom travel daily to Palani for work.
 Situated near the reservoir of a dam, the village charms him, and he quickly adapts to his new life.
 He befriends the locals and falls in love with a native of the village, Kalyani.

 Everything goes well for him, until one fateful day the bus breaks down en route to Pannaikadu.
 The passengers are provided with alternative transport, and servicemen are called in for the repairs.
 The bus driver Karuppu, gets drunk with the Senior Bus Repair Mechanic friend during the repairs, making him unable to drive.
 Subbiah has to replace him to take the bus back to Pannaikadu, although unauthorised to do so.
-The dim lighting of the evening, fog and distractions from his conversations with Karuppu makes him late to see a person standing on road.
+The dim lighting of the evening, fog and distractions from his conversations with Karuppu make him late to see a person standing on road.
 The brakes are applied too late, and the bus presumably hits him.
 In the panic of the situation and unable to think straight, they send the bleeding victim in a pick-up truck that arrived soon after.
 They lie about the accident, claiming it to be a hit-and-run, while the driver takes him to hospital.
 One of the bags of the victim gets misplaced and they take it with them.

 Guilt-ridden, Subbiah and Karuppu search the victim's bag and recognise him to be Siva – the son of Vinayagam "Annan sir" (a retired well-respected school headmaster and Pannaikadu panchayat member) and the fiancé of Nirmala David, his childhood friend.
 He works in Surat, Gujarat and is to be married during his current visit.
 They search for him the next day in the hospitals but is staggered to know that he is not admitted anywhere.
 Two days later, the police find his corpse at the bottom of hill, seemingly jumped off of the cliff.
 Without any other leads, the police believe it to be a suicide, but the two know otherwise.
 Subbiah wishes to confess, but is prevented by Karuppu, as his sister's marriage is near.
 He assures to do so, immediately after the marriage.